TopQuadrant/shacl-js/README.md

 A browser version of the library will be built in the `dist` directory using the gulp `browserify` task.

+## Building for Java Nashorn

+A Nashorn compatible version of the library will be build in the `dist` directory using the gulp `nashorn` task.

 ## Running the tests

 Tests can be run using the `test` gulp task.

 ## Running the web tests

 Tests can be run for the browser version running the `test-web` gulp task.
 This task will generate the test cases from the node version and start a server in port 3000.
 The browser version of the library must have been built before running this task.

 ## Regenerating vocabularies

 The vocabularies for SHACL and DASH are located in the `vocabularies` directory.
 After modifying these files, they must be transformed into library code using the `generate-vocabularies` gulp task.